dnlbowers/jobs-a-gooden/TESTING.md

 * Issue - Linking my custom base.html in the allauth template wasn't working no matter what filepath I was using.
 * Cause - Due to my file structure using base.html only in the extends property wasn't enough, after a lot of dead end research I looked at the allauth views file to see where it was looking for the templates and saw it was checking the settings file.
 * Solution - By adding os.path.join(BASE_DIR, 'templates', 'packages/allauth') I was able to redirect the project to look here for my all auth templates and enabling me to keep my packages separate to my customer code.

+* issue - Errors on postgres database creation.
+* Cause - Whilst coming to terms with how to use the model portion of django I recreated the models multiple times, this caused various errors when migrating changes to the database.
+* Solution - I deleted the postgres database form heroku and my migration files and added a new Postgres server to heroku.
+I then re-ran the migration commands to start the database over from scratch.